 Therefore, it is vital that organisations take a wider view of all workplace technology provided for employee use.

-Why is employee experience important in both physical and digital workplace?
+Why is Employee Experience important in both physical and digital workplaces?

 We’ve introduced why employee experience matters more than ever, here are some highlights: